eire1130/Django_datatables/README.txt

 6. Configure the rest of the template:

-Notice I am using the {{ table }} to generate the entire table.
-You can still write it out the headers manually, or if you requre more customization, you can override the get_table method that generates the table.
+Notice I am using the {{ table }} tag to generate the entire table.
+You can still write it out the headers manually, or if you require more customization, you can override the get_table method that generates the table.